Research Programs

 - Laurent Solini (SANTESIH EA 4614, University of Montpellier)

-- Jennifer Yeghicheyan (Postdoctoral researcher, SANTESIH EA 4614, University of Montpellier)
+- Jennifer Yeghicheyan (Postdoctoral Researcher, SANTESIH EA 4614, University of Montpellier)

 Research summary: